New Frontiers in ADR

 The Center for Negotiation and Dispute Resolution (CNDR) invites you to join us for the latest group of speakers in our ongoing series exploring innovation and the future of dispute resolution!

-Starting October 14, 2020, this one-hour virtual, lunchtime series will feature four different speakers over the course of the 2020-21 school year at UC Hastings Law.
-This event is open to the public, please register at the links below.
+This one-hour virtual, lunchtime series featured different speakers over the course of the 2020-21 school year at UC Law SF.
+This series is now completed.
+Recordings of past events can be found below.

 Grande Lum: Working on Community-Wide Reconciliation